feynmansol/feynmansol.github.io/content/sections/section0.md

 # Feynman Solutions

-Deliver best-in-class quantum computing solutions to clients in the quantum chemistry and pharmaceutical industries.
+we deliver best-in-class quantum computing solutions to clients in the quantum chemistry and pharmaceutical industries.